 Celebrations take place to mark St Patrick's Day

-Celebrations are taking place across Northern Ireland to mark St Patrick’s Day.
+Celebrations have been taking place across Northern Ireland to mark St Patrick’s Day.

-The streets of Belfast will be awash with colour from 11.30am on Saturday, as the carnival parade winds its way through the city.
+The streets of Belfast were awash with colour from 11.30am on Saturday, as the carnival parade made its way through the city.

 This year’s theme is Global Belfast.

-Community groups from across our cultural spectrum will be taking part alongside professional and amateur performers.
+Community groups from across our cultural spectrum took part alongside professional and amateur performers.

-A free concert is also taking place at Customs House Square from 1.30pm, featuring local musicians and dancers, along with special guest appearances.
+A free concert took place at Customs House Square from 1.30pm, featuring local musicians and dancers, along with special guest appearances.

-Parades will also be held in Londonderry, Armagh, Newry and Downpatrick.
+Parades have also been held in Londonderry, Armagh, Newry and Downpatrick.

-Meanwhile thousands are expected to take to the streets in Dublin for the annual 17 March parade - where Star Wars hero Mark Hamill is joining the celebrations.
+Meanwhile thousands are took to the streets in Dublin for the annual 17 March parade - where Star Wars hero Mark Hamill joined the celebrations.

 The Luke Skywalker actor took to Twitter to announce: “Today the whole Galaxy is Irish.”